ISSUE 02

 Wolfgang toward structure, instinct, and reinvention.

 Johnny Delaware, who’s been alongside Wolfgang since his early Charleston days, talks about their friendship and the way it shapes how they work together.
 “I always feel so inspired around Wolfgang.
 Even before we hit record or sit down to track, ideas start coming through this open portal around him.
 There’s an energy in the room, and it always makes its way into the recordings.”
 That trust has only deepened over time.
-“I’ve never recorded a song with him and not felt proud of what we did together.”
 For Delaware, the bond is just as strong outside the studio.
 “He’s my spiritual brother for reasons beyond music.
 Those beliefs carry into the songs.
 We’ve both lived on the fringe, never really belonging or conforming, and I love that.”

-That mix of identities comes through in the music.
+There's a mix of identities that comes through in the music.
 The record moves on rhythm, with drum and bass as its core, but it’s the synths and keys that give the songs their shape.
-It leans on 80s new wave and synthpop textures, reshaped with the psychedelic pull of Tame Impala, the eccentric pop of MGMT, and flashes of Kravitz-style funk.
+It leans on 80's new wave and synth-pop textures, reshaped with this psychedelic pull of Kevin Parker, the eccentric pop of MGMT, and flashes of Kravitz-style funk.
 Specifically, on track 5, “The Force,” percussion drives while synths bend around it; whereas number 7, “Talk a Walk”, brings in a funkier groove, colorful and hypnotic.
-The concept of Invisible Low End Power started with a striking image too: “For the longest time, the idea of ILEP was two drummers up front, me singing and playing, with the keyboard, bass, and guitars behind the drums.”
+The concept of Invisible Low End Power began with a striking image: “For the longest time, the idea of ILEP was two drummers up front, me singing and playing, with the keyboard, bass, and guitars behind the drums.”
 Even if that setup shifted over time, that spirit of collaboration and experimentation still runs through the record.

 These days, Wolfgang splits his time between raising his two daughters, producing other people’s records, and still finding the space to make his own.
 Fatherhood forced him to be sharper with his time: